jlukito/tweets-in-news/README.md

 # Twitter Handles in News - An R function

-A repository to for scripts involving tweets in news media articles.
+A repo for scripts involving tweets in news media articles.

 For questions, please contact jlukito@wisc.edu